lihnick/fantasycivics/database/documentation.md

 ```

 * Properties `start` and `end` represent the start and ending times of the match.

-* Note: in the future, a process to restrict when users can modify their rosters should be implemented, possibly relative to time in the current match.
+*Note:* _In the future, a process to restrict when users can modify their rosters should be implemented, possibly relative to time in the current match._
-* Note: the process to determine who wins a past match and save that result are still under development.
+*Note:* _The process to determine who wins a past match and save that result are still under development._